calacuda/atuo-desk/README.md

 - gtk-launch
 - xdotool

-## currnet state
+## current state

-I would describe the currnet state as development but good enough for bassic usage.
+I would describe the current state as good enough for basic usage.

 ## port status